Ives AR, Bozzuto C (2021): A feasible and more efficient SARS-CoV-2 vaccine allocation to states and counties in the USA. Preprint on medRxiv.

 Ives AR, Bozzuto C (2020): State-by-State estimates of R0 at the start of COVID-19 outbreaks in the USA. medRxiv:10.1101/2020.05.17.20104653.
 R code and data are available on medRxiv.

-Bozzuto C, Canessa S, Koella JC (submitted): How to plan artificial habitat fragmentation to mitigate infectious wildlife diseases.
+Bozzuto C, Canessa S, Koella JC (under review): Planning artificial habitat fragmentation to mitigate infectious wildlife diseases.
+Preprint on ResearchGate.

-Bozzuto C, Biebach I, Muff S, Ives AR, Keller LF (submitted): Inbreeding reduces long-term growth of Alpine ibex populations.
+Bozzuto C, Biebach I, Muff S, Ives AR, Keller LF (2019): Inbreeding reduces long-term growth of Alpine ibex populations.
 Nature Ecology & Evolution 3:1359–1364.
 Online version on ResearchGate.
 Further, a Behind the paper contribution on natureresearch: Behold, inbreeding reduces population growth.

 Canessa S, Bozzuto C, Campbell Grant EH, Cruickshank SS, Fisher MC, Koella JC, Lötters S, Martel A, Pasmans F, Scheele BC, Spitzen-van der Sluijs A, Steinfartz S, Schmidt BR (2018): Decision making for mitigating emerging wildlife diseases: from theory to practice for an emerging fungal pathogen of amphibians.
 Journal of Applied Ecology 55:1987-1996.

 N’Guyen A, Hirsch PE, Bozzuto C, Adrian-Kalchhauser I, Hôrková K, Burkhardt-Holm P (2018): A dynamical model for invasive round goby populations reveals efficient and effective management options.
 Journal of Applied Ecology 55:342-352.